siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

     targetGenDirTests /my/custom/test/dir
 }
 ```

 ## greenDAO - 8 - Entity Modelling: Basics

 * greenDAO uses annotations that are similar to what we know from JPA
 * Make sure to use the correct annotations (IMPORTS!)
 * @Entity - use this annotation on classes to mark them entities
-    * Supports multiple options, remarkably, "active" can be used to add active record methods to the entity.
+    * Supports multiple options, notably, "active" can be used to add active record methods to the entity.
     * Can be used to add additional indecies
 * @Id
     * Use this annotation to denote a PK field
-    * Support autoincrement, no reuse of "old" IDs
+    * Supports autoincrement
 * @NotNull
     * Use this annotation to add a NOT NULL constraint to a field

+## greenDAO - 9 - Entity Modelling: Basics cont.

 * @Property
     * May be used to define non default column names
 * @Unique
     * UNIQUE constraint
+* @Index
+    * Creates an index for a column

-## greenDAO - 9 - Example
+## greenDAO - 10 - Example

 ```java
 @Entity